braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/swift_package_manager.md

 ## Requirements

-Installing the iOS SDK via [Swift Package Manager][apple_initial_setup_1] automates the majority of the installation process for you.
+Installing the iOS SDK via [Swift Package Manager][apple_initial_setup_1] (SPM) automates the majority of the installation process for you.
 Before beginning this process please ensure that you are using Xcode 12 or greater.

 > Note that tvOS is not yet available via _Swift Package Manager_.\
-> As of version 3.31.0, Push stories is supported thru SPM.
+> As of version 3.31.0, Push stories is supported through SPM.

 ## Step 1: Adding the dependency to your project